salsabeelwaqar/EasyAmplicon/README.md

 Version：v1.21

-Update：2024/08/05
+Update：2024/08/12

 ## Pipeline manual and file description

-Using RStudio to open the pipeline available in Chinese (pipeline.sh) and English (pipeline_en.sh)
+Use RStudio to open the pipeline script, available in Chinese (pipeline.sh) and English (pipeline_en.sh)

 Files Description:

-- Readme.md # Introduction and install
+- Readme.md # Introduction and installation instructions.
-- pipeline.sh # Command-line analysis for Windows and Linux (available in Chinese and English)
+- pipeline.sh # Command-line analysis script for Windows and Linux (available in both Chinese and English).
-- pipeline_mac.sh # Command-line analysis for MacOS
+- pipeline_mac.sh # Command-line analysis script for MacOS.
-- result/ # Example result data
+- result/ # Dirctory containing example result data.
-- result/Diversity.Rmd # Interactive diversity analysis in R and output reproducible report in HTML format
+- result/Diversity.Rmd # Interactive diversity analysis in R, generating a reproducible report in HTML format.

 ## What can we do?

-- Analysis and visualization of microbiome data, especially for 16S rDNA amplicon;
+- Perform comprehensive analysis and visualization of microbiome data, especially for 16S rDNA amplicon.
-- From raw data into feature tables;
+- Process raw data into feature tables.
-- Support 20+ analysis methods and publish-ready visualization;
+- Support over 20 analysis methods, with visualization ready for publication.
-- Finish your project on your laptop in short time (approx 3 hours);
+- Complete your project on a laptop in a short time (approximately 3 hours).
-- Supporting materials manual and videos in Chinese/English.
+- Supporting materials, including manuals and instructional videos, are available in Chinese and English.

 ![image](http://www.imeta.science/github/EasyAmplicon/result/Figure1.jpg)